stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 There is an interface called `DecEq` exported by module `Decidable.Equality` for types for which we can implement a decision procedure for propositional equality.
-We can implement this figure out if two values are equal or not.
+We can implement this to figure out if two values are equal or not.

 ### Exercises part 3